 Where we are now

-I’m still holding off on taking him on longer outings until I’m sure he’s comfortable using any public restroom and that he’s able to hold it in for several minutes.
-But I’m so proud of my toddler for making the strides he has done so far.
-He hasn’t had any pee accidents in the last few days, tells us when he has to pee, and even holds it in until we’re able to sit on a potty.
+I’m still holding off on taking him on longer outings.
+I want to make sure he’s comfortable using public restrooms and able to hold his pee in for several minutes.
+But I’m so proud of my toddler for strides he has made so far.
+He hasn’t had any pee accidents in the last few days.
+He tells us when he has to pee and even holds it in until we’re able to sit on a potty.